lcjconte/kursauswahl/README.md

 # kursauswahl
-Simple web app allowing students to select their subjects online
+Simple web app allowing students to select their subjects online.

+Previously students would fill out a paper form, only to find out that their selection was actually invalid.
+With this app they can (1) Try out different combinations (2) Register their selection.
+Courses, rules and interface are customizable.

 ## Before deploying:
 - Apply selections.sql and userdata.sql to postgres db